Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Full-State Targeting Economic MPC for Station-Keeping on NRHO

-Without loss of generality, we hereafter assume that the controller is invoked when $\theta(t_{\rm invoked}) = \theta_{\rm man}$, such that $t_0 = t_{\rm invoked}$. \red{The maneuvers are used to steer the propagated state at $t_N$ to reside in~$\mathcal{X}(t_N)$.} \red{We formulate a minimization problem} with an economic sum-of-2-norm objective of the $K$ maneuvers, which corresponds directly to the propellant mass consumed via Tsiolkovsky's rocket equation \cite{Vallado2001}.
-The finite-horizon discrete-time OCP of the SKMPC is
+We formulate a minimization problem with an economic sum-of-2-norm objective of $\Nu$ maneuvers, which corresponds directly to the propellant mass consumed via Tsiolkovsky's rocket equation \cite{Vallado2001}. \review{ Let $\Xbold \in \mathbb{R}^{6 \times \Nu}$ and $\Ubold \in \mathbb{R}^{3 \times \Nu}$ denote the concatenated states and controls